Our products

 Preparation (10 minutes)

-1. Prepare the shrimp: if using shell-on, remove only the head and the intestine (the black vein on the back).
+1. Prepare the shrimp: if using shell-on, remove only the head and intestine (the black vein on the back).
 The shell adds flavor to the oil.
 If you prefer them peeled, peel them leaving the tail.

 Cooking (5 minutes)

 1. Heat the oil: in a wide pan (or directly in the clay pot if it's stovetop-safe), heat the oil over medium-high heat.
-It should be hot but not smoking (180-190 degrees Celsius).
+It should be hot but not smoking (180-190 degrees Celsius / 350-375°F).

 3. Add the shrimp: turn the heat to maximum and add the shrimp all at once.
 They should sizzle on contact with the oil.